sohkai/.dotfiles/README.md

 `zsh.` are sourced and can be used to reset non-local settings (e.g. an alias set by a sourced plugin).

-The `.profilerc` and `.languagerc` files do not have a corresponding file in this repo; as such, they should contain only local configuration.
+**NOTE**: After installation, the `.profilerc` and `.languagerc` files do not link to a corresponding file in this repo; as such, they should contain only local configuration.
 Specifically, the `.profilerc` file should be used for general environment settings (e.g. local aliases, environments, etc) and `.languagerc` should specify defaults for any loaded language version managers.
 Due to the slow speed of some version managers (*ahem* `nvm` *ahem*), `.languagerc` is only loaded at startup if confirmed.

 Changes